Iowa-class battleship: Propulsion

 The machinery spaces were longitudinally divided into eight compartments with alternating fire and engine rooms to ensure adequate isolation of machinery components.
 Four fire rooms each contained two M-Type boilers operating at 600 psi with a maximum superheater outlet temperature of 850 °F. The double-expansion engines consist of a high-pressure (HP) turbine and a low-pressure (LP) turbine.
 The steam is first passed through the HP turbine which turns at up to 2,100 rpm.
 The steam, largely depleted at this point, is then passed through a large conduit to the LP turbine.
 By the time it reaches the LP turbine, it has no more than 50 psi of pressure left.
 The LP turbine increases efficiency and power by extracting the last little bit of energy from the steam.
 After leaving the LP turbine, the exhaust steam passes into a condenser and is then returned as feed water to the boilers.
 Water lost in the process is replaced by three evaporators, which can make a total of 60,000 US gallons per day (3 liters per second) of fresh water.
 After the boilers have had their fill, the remaining fresh water is fed to the ship's potable water systems for drinking, showers, hand washing, cooking, etc. All of the urinals and all but one of the toilets on the Iowa class flush with salt water in order to conserve fresh water.
 The turbines, especially the HP turbine, can turn at 2,000 rpm; their shafts drive through reduction gearing that turns the propeller shafts at speeds up to 225 rpm, depending upon the desired speed of the ship.
 The Iowas were outfitted with four screws: the outboard pair consisting of four-bladed propellers 18.25 ft in diameter and the inboard pair consisting of five-bladed propellers 17 ft in diameter.
 The propeller designs were adopted after earlier testing had determined that propeller cavitation caused a drop in efficiency at speeds over 30 kn.
 The two inner shafts were housed in skegs to smooth the flow of water to the propellers and improve the structural strength of the stern.

-Each of the four engine rooms has a pair of 1,250 kW Ship's Service Turbine Generators (SSTGs), providing the ship with a total non-emergency electrical power of 10,000 kW at 450 volts alternating current.
+Each of the four engine rooms has a pair of 1,250 kW, 2005 amp Ship's Service Turbine Generators (SSTGs), providing the ship with a total non-emergency electrical power of 10 MW at 4000 amps(bus), 450 volts, 3 phase, 60Hz alternating current.
 Additionally, the vessels have a pair of 250 kW emergency diesel generators.
-To allow battle-damaged electrical circuits to be repaired or bypassed, the lower decks of the ship have a Casualty Power System whose large 3-wire cables and wall outlets called "biscuits" can be used to reroute power.
+To allow battle-damaged electrical circuits to be repaired or bypassed and get a boiler back on line, the decks of the ship have a Casualty Power System whose large 3-wire cables, wall outlets called "biscuits" and "risers" can be used to reroute power in the event of battle damage.